stuffedwombat/stuffedwombat.github.io/hase.md

   - If you click the left mouse button, your character shoots a bullet towards the cursor.
   - The bullet gets destroyed when it hits a wall.
-  Both the clicking of the mouse button and the bullet hitting a wall are actions.
-They cause a reaction.<br>
+  Both the clicking of the mouse button and the bullet hitting a wall are actions. <br>
+  They cause a reaction.

   - If you click the left mouse button, your character shoots a bullet towards the cursor.
-  - When the bullet hits a wall it gets destroyed and the player starts moving towards the point where the bullet hit the wall.<br>
+  - When the bullet hits a wall it gets destroyed and the player starts moving <br>
+  towards the point where the bullet hit the wall.

-  Both the clicking of the mouse and the bullet being destroyed are actions.
+  Both the clicking of the mouse and the bullet being destroyed are actions. <br>
   This time they even cause an interesting reaction.

 Any action can trigger any reaction.<br>